Posted by Marlie Standen on March 12, 2020

 While people feel hope for their futures as they learn these important concepts, they also feel sadness as they realize they’ve spent so much of their lives not knowing these foundational coping skills and self-care practices that promote wellbeing.

 There is so much hope in knowing that the earlier we respond to warning signs of mental health problems, the more positive the outcomes.
-Therapy and counselling can lay the foundation for resiliency in teens and help to prevent more serious, lasting problems from developing.
+Individual teen counselling can lay the foundation for resiliency in teens and help prevent more serious, lasting problems from developing.
 Beyond preventing mental illness and responding to problems in adolescence, teen counselling more generally can promote healthy development and mental, social, and emotional wellbeing throughout the lifetime.

 This time is characterized by rapid physical, cognitive, emotional, sexual, and social changes.
 While it can certainly be confusing, overwhelming, and even tumultuous, it can also be exciting and full of potential and positive change.